canac/mailbox/README.md

 `mailbox` is a message manager for output from local and remote scripts.
 To illustrate, when you run a backup script directly in your terminal you can see the output and status code immediately in stdout/stderr.
 However, if you run that script daily on a schedule via cron, you need another way to see whether it succeeded and get other feedback.
 You could write the output to a log file but then you need to repeatedly check it for updates and keep track of which log messages are new.
 That is where `mailbox` comes in.
 You can configure the backup script to add a mailbox message about how many files were backed or whether the command failed.
 You can then asynchronously review these messages at your convenience as they arrive. `mailbox` also lets you organize messages into mailboxes and keep track of which messages have been read already.
 You can even integrate `mailbox` with your shell prompt to be quickly notified in your terminal of any new, unread messages.

-`mailbox` can be used in a variety of ways.
+`mailbox` can be used with either a local database or a remote database.

 1. **Local database**: `mailbox` can store its messages in a local SQLite database.
 Local commands and scripts can add messages through a CLI interface.
 You can then use that CLI to review and manipulate messages.
 This approach is the most performant when all messages are created and viewed on the same machine.
-2. **Remote database**: `mailbox` can also store its messages in a remote Postgres database.
-Local commands and scripts can still add messages through a CLI interface, and you can still use that CLI to review and manipulate messages.
-This approach is most useful if you have two or more machines and want to be able to create messages from any machine that can be reviewed from either machine.
+2. **Remote database**: `mailbox` can also communicate with the REST interface provided by a [`mailbox-server`](./server) running on a remote machine. `mailbox-server` stores its messages in a SQLite database on the machine it runs on.
+Commands and scripts can add messages through the `mailbox` CLI or directly by using the REST API documented [here](./server/README.md).
+You can use the `mailbox` CLI to review and manipulate messages.
-3. **REST interface**: `mailbox` also includes an [HTTP server](./server).
-It connects to a Postgres database using the same internal library as the CLI.
-Other systems can add and manipulate messages through a REST API.
-This could be useful if you want code that runs in the cloud to be able to create messages via a simple HTTP request.
-This REST API could also be used in the future to create a web GUI interface for `mailbox` to complement the terminal-based UI in the CLI.
-The API is documented fully [here](./server/README.md).

 ## Installation